High Blood Sugar in Health People

-2. you if you stressed for too long you’ll be in pain.
+2. If you’re stressed for too long you’ll be in pain.
 Cortisol has an important anti-inflammatory action in the body.

-3. trigger the rest and digest often and you’ll be less stressed
+3. But trigger the rest and digest response often enough, you’ll be able to handle stress better.

 Insulin is the blood sugar hormone and cortisol is the stress hormone.
 Cortisol gets triggered when blood sugar is too high or low.
 Insulin works hard to stabilize blood sugar but insulin resistance occurs when it just can’t do its job.